-Other provisions are mainly in respect of outstanding claims.
-These claims generally result from disputes on projects with clients or other parties relating to our work done.
+Other provisions are mainly in respect of outstanding claims within MHACE Insurance Company Limited, the Group's captive insurance company.
+This includes a provision for claims incurred but not yet reported in the captive insurance company and is based on information available at the statement of financial position date.
+These claims generally result from disputes on projects with clients or other parties relating to our work.
 These claims are settled, where applicable, via remediation works or by the payment of monetary amounts.